HIV and AIDS – Clinical and Social Perspectives

 UNAIDS (Joint United Nations Program on HIV/AIDS) declared (in 2007) that more than 33 million people in the world were infected with HIV and the death toll raised to 2.1 million.
 According to an estimate, 6800 people infected with HIV daily; however, the mortality rate accounts to 5700 of the infected patients.
 AIDS affected the lives of 35 million people by 2009; however, the death toll since 1981 crossed 25 million of the diseased patients.

 The CDC’s statistical analysis maintains that 56, 300 people from the United States acquire HIV infection per year.
-The CDC also published in 2010 that 50% of the infected population across areas of AIDS epidemic pertain to gay and bisexual men.
+The CDC also published in 2010 that 50% of the infected population across areas of AIDS epidemic pertain to men.
 The disease has progressed rapidly in the regions of Africa, America and Asia since its onset until date.
 There has been an increase in the events of women infected with AIDS in the recent years according to a survey by CDC.
-The healthy individuals become risk prone by needle sharing and heterosexual activity.
+The healthy individuals become risk prone by needle sharing and physical activity.
 The ethnic minorities of blacks, Hispanics, American Indians, Asian Islanders and Alaska Natives are more vulnerable to the HIV infestation.

 HIV transmitted through contact (of mucous membrane of the body openings) with the body fluids (i.e. blood, semen, breast milk, pre-seminal, rectal and vaginal fluids) of the infected patients.
 The common routes of its acquisition include the following:

-1. Anal and Vaginal Intercourse
+1. Anal and Vaginal Actions

 2. Transplacental and Perinatal Transmission